 Care for your mental health

 Avoid using opioids as a mental health treatment.
-Instead, see a psychiatrist, psychologist, or other mental health professional to discuss a different therapy that may work for you.
-Treatment may involve antidepressant medications, counseling, and social support.
+Instead, see a psychiatrist, a psychologist, or another mental health professional to discuss a different therapy that may work for you.

 Opioids are very effective pain relievers.
 They can be useful for treating short-term pain, such as after surgery or an injury.
-Yet they can also lead to dependence or addiction when used long- term.
+They can also lead to dependence or addiction when used long term.

-People with depression and other mental health issues are more likely to become dependent on opioids.
-Using opioids can also increase the risk of developing a mental health problem.
+People with depression and other mental health conditions are more likely to develop opioid addiction.
+Using opioids can also increase the risk of developing a mental health condition.

-If you have a mental health issue, talk to your doctor before taking opioids.
-Discuss the risks, and ask whether there are other pain relief options you can try instead.
+If you have a mental health condition, speak with a healthcare professional before taking opioids.
+Discuss the risks, and ask whether there are other pain-relief options you can try instead.